 ON THIS PAGE: You will learn about the different ways doctors use to treat children with DIG.
 To see other pages, use the menu on the side of your screen.

 In general, tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) to newer treatments that may be more effective.
+Clinical trials are research studies that compare standard treatments (the best proven treatments available) to newer approaches to treatments that may be more effective.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.

 To take advantage of these newer treatments, all children with a brain tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the most common treatment options for DIG are listed below.
 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and your child’s overall health.
-Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of care for DIG.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the most common treatment for a child with DIG, and often it is the only treatment necessary.
 Surgery is the removal of the tumor and surrounding tissue during an operation.
 A neurosurgeon is a doctor who specializes in removing a tumor in the brain or spine with surgery.